daniakalomiris/computer-graphics/README.md

 Dania Kalomiris
 40005674

-Features:
-- all features that have been instructed to implement have been implement in this assignment
+Features (all features that have been instructed to implement have been implemented in this assignment but below is a brief overview):
 - Olaf's position can be repositioned to a random location on the grid
 - Olaf can be scaled up and down
 - Olaf can be moved around the grid